JoseAlbertoTizon/RPG_Game/readme.md

 # RPG_Game

 ##This Project was made for a college final exam.
-Our objective was to make a RPG game evolving graph and binary trees, we used C++ 17 and the library SFML 2.6.1.
+Our objective was to make a RPG game evolving graph and binary tree algorithms.
+Here, we implemented Dijkstra's algorithm to make the player move along the nodes, we used C++ 17 and the library SFML 2.6.1.

 Table of Contents
 =================